pulumi/pulumi-kubernetes/README.md

 ## Installing

-This package is available in JavaScript/TypeScript for use with Node.js, as well as in Python and .NET.
+This package is available in many languages in the standard packaging formats.

 For Node.js use either `npm` or `yarn`: